Joined: Feb '08

 Do you have a lot of bills to pay?
 I was thinking of going pro lol but I think I should go back to school.

-naa dude, i payed all my bills and i can afford to eat, but overall im kinda poor, poker is my last option to stay alive untill the end of the summer when im going back to school to become a welder. living on poker when youre a "half pro" is a very risky buissnes i tell you but its the only opption i have right now or ill end upp on the streets
+naa dude, i payed all my bills and i can afford to eat, but overall im kinda poor, poker is my last option to stay alive untill the end of the summer when im going back to school to become a welder.

-I usually play an hour or so when i come home and then for 2-3 hours in the evening when given enough time Never did more than 4 but that was the point where i was playing under the impression of earlier badbeats, meaning somehow "weaker".
-Guess its good to pause after awhile
+I usually play an hour or so when i come home and then for 2-3 hours in the evening when given enough time Blink Never did more than 4 but that was the point where i was playing under the impression of earlier badbeats, meaning somehow "weaker".
+Guess its good to pause after awhile Blink